 2. Soften the edges with warm wall lights

-Creating a warm, even glow around the edges of your room is key, especially if you are working with a north-facing living room.
-Wall lights will bounce light back into the room, making it feel cosier and giving the room more depth than overhead lights.
+Creating a warm, even glow around the edges of your living room is key, especially if you are working with a north-facing living room.
+Introducing wall lights into your living room lighting will help bounce light back into the room, making it feel cozier and giving the room more depth than overhead lights.

 They are also a good option if you have a small living room because they won’t take up any precious square footage or clutter surfaces.

-3. Traditional living room?
+3. Need traditional living room lighting?
 Go for ornate sconces

-Wall lights don’t have to just blend into the background, if you prefer a traditional style in your living room opt for something more decorative.
-We love how the intricate design of this oak inspired wall light from Neptune fits perfectly in this simple grey living room.
+Wall lights don’t have to just blend into the background, if you prefer a traditional style when it comes to living room lighting opt for something more decorative.
+We love how the intricate design of this sconce fits perfectly in this simple grey living room.

-When considering where to position wall lights, above eye level is usually best as this will avoid any glare, but you could try moving them slightly lower so they could double up as task lighting.
+When considering where to position wall lights, above eye level is usually best as this will avoid any glare.

 4. Make a statement with Mid-century modern designs

-Want to get that Mid-century modern look in your living room?
+Looking for living room lighting ideas that are going to make a statement?
 Invest in a standout chandelier or statement pendant light.
 Anything with oversized round bulbs and a sculptural design will inject that Mad Men vibe into your living room.
-West Elm has some incredible mid-century modern inspired lighting, as does Heal’s.

 5. Choose a steel pendant lamp for an industrial look